Nepherhotep/andengine-vertex-helper/README.md

-andengine-vertex-helper
+Andengine Vertex Helper
 =======================

-Vertex Helper program to create vertex description
+Vertex Helper program to create vertices for Box2D or other 2D physics engine